 The appliance is tamper-resistant in the following ways:

 The appliance is tamper-evident in the following ways:

 Customer data stored on the appliance is encrypted using AES-256 encryption.
 The encryption keys are never stored on the appliance.
 The encryption keys are privately shared between the customer and Oracle using the Data Transfer service.

 Data transfer appliance shipping is free.
-Oracle pays to ship the transfer appliance to you, and then back to a US Oracle data transfer site.
+Oracle pays to ship the transfer appliance to you, and then back to a US or EU Oracle data transfer site.